LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module5/lab4.rst

       :scale: 50%

 #.
 Select ``iControl LX ASM Create Policy POST`` from the collections tab, then select ``Send``.
-   This will create an ASM polciy using the iControlLX RPM package uploaded earlier.
+   This will create an ASM polciy using the iControl LX RPM package uploaded earlier.
 Note the POST body contains only a name for the policy, in this case the name is "iControlLX_Agility2018".
    This will be the name of the ASM policy that's created on the BIG-IP.